 - This makes everything go very quickly and you can see that you are dividing all of your ingredients evenly.

-- Spread the pesto mixture all over each tortilla in a thin even layer.
+- Spread the sun dried tomato pesto (link for homemade pesto) mixture all over each tortilla in a thin even layer.
 It is only about 2 teaspoons each tortilla.

 - When you go to lay the layers keep in mind that you just want a bite of this and that in each bite that you take.